ntwong0/docker-petalinux/README.md

+# (work in progress)

+* Reverted HTTP file transfer to Docker `COPY` to avoid WSL2 networking anomalies
+* Tested and working for WSL2/Ubuntu 18.04.5 LTS on Windows 10 Pro (Microsoft Windows [Version 10.0.19041.572])

 # Generic Petalinux Dockerfile

 A somehow generic Xilinx PetaLinux+SDK docker file, using Ubuntu (though some tweaks might be possible for Windows).